elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> loadHorseData
-Fires at the start of the script after loaded all horses datas
+Fires at the start of the script after all horses data is loaded
 ```lua
 -- @param horseData - horse's datas filtered
 -- @param itemMenuData - horse's datas filtered from database